We had a wonderful time in Istanbul. enjoyed everything, but three days was far too short.

 On our route to the Rustem Pasha Mosque, we came across Mahmutpasha Bazaar.
 It is a local and authentic bazaar and not a tourist-oriented market.
 Not as big as the Grand Bazaar but more authentic

-On our route to the Rustem Pasha Mosque, we came across Mahmutpaşa Bazaar.
+On our route to the Rustem Pasha Mosque, we came across Mahmutpa a Bazaar.
 It is a local and authentic bazaar and not a tourist-oriented market.
-The Bazaar is known for its variety of goods, including textiles, clothing, accessories, jewellery, and household items.
+At the Bazaar you can buy textiles, clothing, jewellery, and household items.
 It’s a local market where customers haggle for the best deals.

 We loved the Spice Bazaar in Istanbul is one of the oldest markets.